 Beets are not only an excellent choice for lowering blood sugar and diabetes, but offer an endless list of health benefits.
 Beets are safe for your blood sugar level.
 They are low on the glycemic index and that reduces any risk of raising your blood glucose level.
-A great majority of diabetes patients suffer from high blood pressure.
-Beets are known to lower your blood pressure and therefore help with your diabetes.
+So just how are beets good for diabetics?

 The Benefits of Beets for Diabetes